Surviving Tokyo: Quick Travel Tips

 Think of an eSIM like adding a virtual SIM card to your phone.

-If you have a dual-SIM phone, you can use your regular SIM for calls and texts while using your eSIM for data.
-It's a great combo!
-I'm doing this on my Pixel 7 with WiFi calling enabled, and it works great.
-It should work on iOS too.
+If your phone has dual-SIM, you can keep your home SIM active for texts while using the eSIM for data.
+I did this on my Pixel 7 with WiFi calling enabled and it worked perfectly.

 If your phone doesn't support eSIM, you have two main options: